jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 **RCS Archival does not work on personal devices.
 It does not work on BYOD devices.
-It does not work on Work Profile setups.**
+It does not work on Work Profile setups (both BYOD and work profiles on company-owned devices (COPE)).**

 It only applies to devices that are: